I-601A WAIVER: PROVISIONAL UNLAWFUL PRESENCE WAIVER

 Sample Request for Evidence: [coming soon] Requests for evidence can be used to strengthen the case.

-What does it mean to be an "immediate relative"?
+What does it mean to be an immediate relative?
 Can I file for this waiver if my sibling is the petitioner?

 In order to qualify for these waivers, extreme hardship must be demonstrated for a U.S. Citizen or Lawful Permanent Resident immediate relative who is the beneficiary’s spouse or parent.
 A sibling’s relationship is not enough to qualify for extreme hardship.

-Is an interview required in Waiver Cases?
+Is an interview required in I-601A waiver cases?

 How can I prepare for my interview?